 On September 2, 2015, the boy’s body was thrown onto the Turkish coast near the city of Bodrum, and the body of his mother and, a hundred meters away, brother were also found near him.

-Photos of Aylan’s body, taken by Nilüfer Demir on the coast of Turkey near the city of Bodrum, were published in many media and attracted significant attention as a symbol of the tragedy of refugees.
+Historical photos of Aylan’s body, taken by Nilüfer Demir on the coast of Turkey near the city of Bodrum, were published in many media and attracted significant attention as a symbol of refugees’ tragedy.

 As she later said: “I wanted to make the child’s silent scream heard.”

-This history photo is comparable to a photograph of a Vietnamese girl Kim Phuk, burnt by napalm, published in 1972 during the Vietnam War, and the resonance in social media made by this photo pushed governments to open closed frontiers for refugees.
+This image is comparable to the historical photos a Vietnamese girl Kim Phuk, burnt by napalm, published in 1972 during the Vietnam War.
+The resonance in social media made by this photo pushed governments to open closed frontiers for refugees.